 But why is duck mating so rough?

 In short, it is to keep the duck population going.
-In the wild only 20-50% of ducklings will make it to adulthood.
-Weather conditions, lack of food or shelter, and nearly every predator will snack on ducklings – fish, amphibians, reptiles, mammals, birds of prey – all add up to rough odds for ducklings.
+In the wild, only 20-50% of ducklings will make it to adulthood.
+Weather conditions, lack of food or shelter, and predators everywhere – fish, amphibians, reptiles, mammals, birds of prey – all add up to rough odds for ducklings.

-Of the ducklings that make it to adulthood, about 53% are male, 47% female.
-Adult females are also more vulnerable, they can die during gang mating, and are more vulnerable to predators while incubating eggs & raising young.
-This means as adults the females can afford to be a little pickier because there are more males than females.
-So only the males with the brightest plumage, the best mating call & dance, will be selected by females for voluntary mating….the rest have evolved some unsavory mating practices.
-The females have a complicated oviduct system full of twists & chambers, she can actually eject the sperm of a male that she doesn’t want fertilizing her eggs.
+So only the males with the brightest plumage and the best mating call & dance, will be selected by females for voluntary mating.
+The rest have evolved some unsavory mating practices.
+The females have a complicated oviduct system full of twists & chambers, she can actually eject the sperm of a male that she doesn’t want to fertilize her eggs.
 The males are just trying to hedge their bets by mating a recently mated female, trying to do their part in ensuring the survival of the species.

 Can you neuter a duck?

 I have had lots of desperate duck owners ask me about neutering drakes.
 I am not a veterinarian but from the research I have done you CAN neuter a drake but it does not affect his behavior, only the ability to fertilize eggs.
 Castration will affect his behavior but is a very invasive surgery and can be very dangerous so most vets will not perform this on a duck simply to curb a natural behavior.